cstubben/ENAbrowseR/README.md

 ![](mg.png)

-Try `leaflet` for interactive maps
+or use `leaflet` for interactive maps

 ```
 library(leaflet)